-A call can yield several layers of information: from real time air quality data, pollution description, pollutants concentrations, heat maps, historical data and more.
+A call can yield several layers of information: from real-time air quality data, pollutant descriptions, pollutant concentrations, heat maps, historical data and more.
 Read more in our documentation page or schedule a demo with us.

-I need to call the servers 10 million times a day, and it’s expensive.
+I need to make 10 million API calls a day, and it’s expensive.
 Are there any other options?

 Yes!
-For customers who make more than 100K calls per day, we will tailor a solution to fit their needs.
+For customers who make more than 3 million calls per day, we will tailor a solution to fit their needs.
 Contact us to explore opportunities.

-Are there any (design) guidelines to use BreezoMeter’s air quality data?
+Are there any design guidelines for using BreezoMeter’s air quality data?

 Air quality data will be everywhere.
 Discover how it is shaping our world and technology.